Samantha Mehra, MA, is a Senior Copywriter and Content Marketing Manager based in Toronto. You can view Sam’s work

 She is a National Magazine Award nominee.

-Her writing credits include Canadian Encyclopedia, Feathertale, Oxford Journals, the Routledge Encyclopedia of Modernism, as well as articles, ads, social posts, press releases, and blogs for multiple vendors, and other publications.
+Her writing credits include Canadian Encyclopedia, Feathertale, Oxford Journals, the Routledge Encyclopedia of Modernism, as well as articles, ads, social posts, press releases, and blogs for multiple vendors.
 You can find writing samples here , here, and here.

 In addition to content, communications and culture, Mehra is passionate about visual art, particularly ink drawing, digital art, retro cartoons, comics, and video games.
 Major influences include pop culture and cartoons from the ’80s and ’90s, Erte, Salvador Dali, Aubrey Beardsley, Piero Fornasetti, Canadian painters Eric Wesselow and Kent Monkman, and the powerful yet simplistic doodles of her favourite author: Kurt Vonnegut.

 She also enjoys puns.